digitalghost-dev/poke-cli/docs/Infrastructure_Guide/aws.md

 ---
-weight: 3
+weight: 4
 ---

-# 3. AWS
+# 4 // AWS
 Amazon Web Services was the chosen cloud vendor for hosting this project's infrastructure.
+This takes the local deployment and moves it into the cloud.

 !!! question "What is AWS?"